xmcao-ccc/PdSnSiO/README.md

 # PdSnSiO

-The Supplementary messages for the training dataset for the machine learning interatomic potential of PdSnSiO
+The Supplementary Materials of the training dataset for the machine learning interatomic potential of PdSnSiO